cybergarage/puzzledb-go/doc/quick-start.md

 (1 row)
 ```

-PuzzleDB currently supports the MySQL commands in stages.
-See [MySQPostgreSQLL](doc/mysql.md) for current support status.
+PuzzleDB currently supports the PostgreSQL queries in stages.
+See [PostgreSQL](doc/postgresql.md) for current support status.

 ## MongoDB